ImperialSquid/ImperialSquid.github.io/_posts/2021-07-28-Multimon-Part-1.md

                  if index in index_mask or no_mask}
 ```

-This line may look a bit complicated, essentially all it does is take in a list of indexes to keep (eg [1,2,4,5,7,8,...]) and doesn't add any data element not in the index mask, alternatively if no_mask is True, all elements are added regardless of the index mask.
+This line may look a bit complicated...
+Essentially, all it does is take in a list of indexes to keep (e.g. [1,2,4,5,7,8,…]) and throws out any data element not in the index mask.
+Alternatively, if no_mask is True, all elements are added regardless of the index mask.

-There are several other fancy things I plan to do with this Dataset later but that is all that's needed for now!
+I plan to do several other fancy things with this Dataset later, but that is all that’s needed for now!

-Here's a python-esque chunk of pseudocode for the Dataset (with lots of little things skimmed over I'll come back to later...)
+Here’s a chunk of pseudocode for the Dataset (with lots of little things skimmed over that I’ll come back to later)

 ```
 class MultimonDataset(Dataset):